silieslab/CurrBiol-Nov19/README.md

 # CurrBiol-Nov19
-Processed data from the manuscript 'Luminance information is required for the accurate estimation of contrast in rapidly changing visual contexts'
+Matlab code to process data corresponding to the manuscript 'Luminance information is required for the accurate estimation of contrast in rapidly changing visual contexts'